 But why do I make such a huge point out of spending a few minutes sorting things out?
 If it’s as easy as I say it is surely it can’t be that important right?

-And then when you find it and go back to revising, or writing your essay, or whatever it is that you were doing you feel like you’re starting all over again because you’ve had to look for the important bit of paper?
+And then when you find it and go back to whatever it is that you were doing you feel like you’re starting all over again?

 What if I told you that if you just spent a few minutes each day this could be a thing of the past?